brutaldamage/dual-attack/README.md

 #### via the web
 We weren't originally going to publish this as a web application, but capacitor makes it really easy.
 So, we made some adjustments to disable all the web server code and made the main part of the app available as a static site.
 Check it out at [https://dual-attack.app](https://dual-attack.app).

-## Known Issues
-The webserver currently only works on iOS.
-Since this project is still a work in progress, we need to get the webserver implemented in the Android app.

 ## want to contribute?

 ### getting started